andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 Didn't have time to add in Carrie's longer SST time series, which has some NA's which will need thinking about (see her email).

+For each .Rmd, change the knit_exit chunks to eval = FALSE, and manually check things - just read through.

+Bristol Bay:
+starting with report/analysis-2025-3.Rmd, rename to bristol-bay/bristol-bay-covariates.Rmd to make bristol_bay_covariates.
+Then probably use report/analysis-2025-4.Rmd as template for the analyses.

 Timings.
 Each extra lag should be $2^XX$ longer.